luisfbmelo/artistasluso/README.md

-# AngularJS Base
+# Artistas Luso
 > version 1.0.0

-This repo serves as a base for any project that uses AngularjS.
+This repo is associated to the project Artistas Luso for Mirateca.

 ##Development environment